-As a cloud security best practices, you need to be aware of all the configuration changes performed at the SQL server firewall level.
+As a cloud security best practice, you need to be aware of all the configuration changes performed at the SQL server firewall level.
 The activity detected by Trend Micro Cloud One™ – Conformity RTMA could be, for example, a user action initiated through the Microsoft Azure Portal or an API request initiated programmatically using Azure CLI, that is triggering any of the SQL server firewall operational events listed below:

 "Create SQL Server Firewall Rule" – Creates a new SQL server-level IP firewall rule.

 "Update SQL Server Firewall Rule" – Modifies an existing SQL server firewall rule.
 For example, change the configured IP address (IPv4 format) to allow access from all Azure cloud services (i.e. '0.0.0.0').